veenboy1/tndpTranslate/README.md

 ## Project Structure

 The code is straightforward.
 The file `main.py` contains everything necessary for a successful run of the problem.
-All classes associated with the optimization model are stored in the file `opt_problems`. `network_functions.py` contains functions that help with the creation of transportation networks, primarily from the `.tntp` file type; see [this GitHub](http://www.bgu.ac.il/~bargera/tntp/) for details on the networks used in testing.
+All classes associated with the optimization model are stored in the file `opt_problems`. `network_functions.py` contains functions that help with the creation of transportation networks, primarily from the `.tntp` file type; see [this GitHub](https://github.com/bstabler/TransportationNetworks) for details on the networks used in testing.

 ## Final notes!

-### Licence
+### License

-This code is held under an MIT license.
+This project is licensed under the MIT License, which means you are free to use, modify, and distribute this code.
+There are no restrictions on commercial or private use.

 ### Contact & Contributions

 If you have questions or comments, or especially possible improvements to the code, feel free to reach out to Geoffrey at `vandervg@uci.edu` or `gvanderveen04@gmail.com`; he checks both, but he might have graduated by the time you need to get in contact.

 Also, if you end up using it at all, please reach out!
 It would be a pleasure to hear that the hard work on this project is going farther than its home at the University of California, Irvine. _~_ GVV